channingjou/thearqive-backend/README.md

 # Rules
 Contribution Rules

-✔️ Never work on master branch!
+✔️ Never work on master or production branch!

 ⚠️ Be sure to branch off the development branch for features WIP